Curtis R. Berry, Ph.D.

 In the Political Science Department my responsibilities consist primarily of regularly teaching the following undergraduate and graduate courses: PLS 100 -- U.S. Government and Politics; PLS 231-- State and Local Government; PLS 300-- Advanced American Government and Public Policy; PLS 502 -- Human Resource Management; and PLS 511-- State Government.
 I occasionally teach a variety of other courses, including at the undergraduate level PLS 271-- Introduction to Public Administration; PLS 291 -- Contemporary Issues; PLS 372 -- Public Personnel Administration; PLS 381-- Principles of Labor Relations; and PLS 392 -- Selected Topics.
 At the graduate level I from time to time teach PLS 521-- Collective Bargaining and Labor Relations in the Public Sector and PLS 591-- Selected Topics in Public Administration: “Public Administration and Law”.

 Beyond teaching, I have been actively involved in the Shippensburg University Chapter of the Association of Pennsylvania College and University Faculties (APSCUF), the exclusive bargaining representative for faculty here at Shippensburg and the Pennsylvania State System of Higher Education.
-I have held a number of APSCUF Offices, including service as a “ Delegate” to APSCUF’s Legislative Assembly, a member of the Statewide Grievance Committee, Statewide Retirement Committee, and the Negotiations Team which will negotiate a new collective bargaining agreement to replace the present contract which expires on August 30, 2007.
+I have held a number of APSCUF Offices, including service as a “ Delegate” to APSCUF’s Legislative Assembly, a member of the Statewide Grievance Committee, Statewide Retirement Committee, and the Negotiations Team.
 Locally, I have served as APSCUF/SU President; President-Elect, Past President and Acting Vice President.
 Presently I serve as the Faculty Grievance Chairperson for the campus, responsible preparing and presenting faculty concerns and formal grievances to the Shippensburg University Administration. – Beyond APSCUF I have been actively involved in University Service.
 Presently I am an elected member to the University Forum.
 Additionally I have been on a variety of search committees both within the Political Science Department and serving the larger campus.
 During 2002-2003 and 2003-2004 I served as a member of the Search Committee for the Dean of the College of Arts and Sciences.
 In 2004 I was elected by the faculty here to represent them on the Presidential Search Committee responsible for recommending a successor to former university president, Dr. Anthony Ceddia.

 Outside the University I have or currently serve on several governing boards of directors or trustees.
 These include the Mennonite Publishing Network, where I serve as a member and Board Secretary.
 I also held seats on the Boards of Directors Menno Haven Retirement Home & Village, Inc. and Menno Haven - Penn Hall Retirement Community, Inc. From November 1995 to June of 2003 I served as a member of the Board of Trustees of Eastern Mennonite University, Harrisonburg, including serving as Board Vice Chairperson during 2002-2003.
 I am also actively involved, along with my wife Linda and three children (Chris, Alicia and Ben), at Mercersburg Mennonite Church near Chambersburg, PA.